canada-ca/accelerators_accelerateurs-azure/Templates/README.md

 # Azure Templates Library

-UPDATE:

-Work has begun migrating all template development to it's final home at https://github.com/canada-ca-azure-templates

-This new GitHub Organisation will contain individual repo for each templates.
-This will allow you to contribute updates to the templates or to consume them when needed.

-For example, to deploy a server template using the version 20190506 (https://github.com/canada-ca-azure-templates/servers/tree/20190506) you would use the following repo link: https://raw.githubusercontent.com/canada-ca-azure-templates/servers/20190506/template/azuredeploy.json

-The current Templates/arm folder in this repo will not be updated anymore but will remain as a template source for legacy deployments that still use it.

-## List of templates available in new github organisation

 | Link                                                                                          | Name                            |
 | --------------------------------------------------------------------------------------------- | ------------------------------- |
 | [active-directory](https://github.com/canada-ca-azure-templates/active-directory)             | Active Directory Service        |